MDW Clinical Application in the ED:

 Regulatory-Cleared

-MDW, proprietary to Beckman Coulter analyzers, is the only regulatory-cleared hematological biomarker that helps to establish severity of infection and risk of sepsis in adult patients in the ED.
+MDW, proprietary to Beckman Coulter analyzers, is the only regulatory-cleared hematological biomarker that helps in the understanding of risk of severe infection and sepsis in adult patients in the ED.

 Available Early